markodayan/markodayan/README.md

 ### :man_technologist: &nbsp;About Me :

 I am a Software Engineer from South Africa 🇿🇦, orginally from a Mechatronics Engineering background.
 I enjoy learning about computer science, mathematics, systems engineering, and building products and solutions.
-I consider myself someone with a deep desire to understand how various technologies and mechanisms work and whether we can develop improvements to solve existing problems.
+Welcome to my GitHub 😊.

 - 💻 <b>Full-Stack Developer</b>: I have experience building web, mobile and browser applications and various types of backend services.
 - 🛠 <b>DevOps Practitioner</b>: I have experience with deploying applications/services on virtual machines, managed app engines and setting up reliable CI/CD pipelines.